aboutsummaryrefslogtreecommitdiffstats

 + and instead the next argument (regardless of whether

-+ it to is equal to asis-marker) will be interpreted as
++ it too is equal to asis-marker) will be interpreted as a

 + raw shell code string that shall be inserted without